loganhersh/Group3-Inc/README.md

     are listening and the database is connected.<br />
 <br />

 You should now be able to go to `localhost:8080` from a browser.
-The only current valid login is
-username: 'admin', password: 'password'.
+Main usernames are 'admin' and 'user'.
+See create-users-table.sql for all usernames.
+All passwords are 'password'.